 Most visitors to Italy's capital city come to experience ancient ruins, bask in its history, and enjoy carbonara pasta.
 But animal lovers and travelers who are interested in quirky attractions will fall in love with the street cats of Rome.

-There are estimated to be some 300,000 feral cats in Rome.
-The city council supports the cats as part of Rome's ancient heritage.
-In 2001 the cats living in the Coliseum, the Forum and Torre Argentina were officially named part of the city's "bio-heritage."
+Rome has an estimated 300,000 feral cats roaming its streets.
+But rather than considering them a nuisance, the city council actually supports the cats as part of Rome's ancient heritage.
+In 2001, the cats living in the Coliseum, the Forum, and Torre Argentina were officially named part of the city's "bio-heritage."

-The Torre Argentina Cat Sanctuary began later in an excavated area under the street which was used as a night shelter for cats and a storage place for food.
-Through donations from visiting tourists and fundraising efforts, the sanctuary evolved into a professional operation, taking care of the cats by feeding, spaying and providing medical assistance while sharing funds with the poorer sanctuaries around Rome when they were available.
+Part of the reason they collect around the Torre Argentina is the Cat Sanctuary that exists inside.
+The Torre Argentina Cat Sanctuary began in 1993 in an excavated area under the street which was used as a night shelter for cats and a storage place for food.
+Through donations from visiting tourists and fundraising efforts, the sanctuary evolved into a professional operation, taking care of the cats by feeding, spaying, and providing medical assistance while sharing funds with the poorer sanctuaries around Rome when they were available.

 Since the Torre Argentina was first excavated in 1929, a revolving group of women called le gattare, or "the cat ladies," have provided food and care for the many cats around the Torre Argentina.
 After the creation of the Cat Sanctuary, a number of volunteers—primarily women from a diverse group of countries—began to assist with the care, especially with the senior and sick animals.